 The good old days of being able to hide your mistakes or shortcomings as a business are gone.
 Through social media and review sites, people can sing your praises or slam your products or services.
-ANYONE with access to the internet can be a critic and impact how much or how little business you’re doing.
+Anyone with access to the internet can be a critic and impact how much or how little business you’re doing.

-- Be responsive to the problem,
+- Be responsive to the problem

 - Be kind and understanding (even through gritted teeth), and,

 - Avoid pointing fingers, picking fights, or blaming others.

 This is a two-way street.
 As your positive reviews increase, they crowd out the negative ones.
 Strategize a way to improve your service or product, support center, and other areas of weakness to increase your good and bad review ratio.